 SYDNEY, Feb 12 AAP

-Business confidence in January built on its gains made in December, helped by a rally in the local sharemarket, a private survey says.
+Business confidence in January mostly held on to its gains made in December, helped by a rally in the local sharemarket, a private survey says.

-National Australia Bank's (NAB) monthly business survey, released on Tuesday, showed business confidence rose one point in January to an index reading of plus three.
+National Australia Bank's (NAB) monthly business survey, released on Tuesday, showed business confidence fell one point in January to an index reading of plus three.